Using GPS/GNSS

 Status Color

-When the GPS is in ON the background color of the button will indicate the status.
+There is a GPS status indicator at the bottom of the map that displays the current accuracy reported by a connected GPS device.
 Green indicates that the GPS has a fix on you with an uncertainty of less than 200 meters.
 Red indicates no fix.

 Uncertainty